What Is an Encrypted Email?

 Encryption Keys

-When you want to encrypt a piece of information, such as an email, you need an encryption algorithm and a key.
+The best way to encrypt email is to use an encryption algorithm and a key.
 The algorithm is fixed.
 It always goes through the same steps.
 But the keys are variable, meaning each key will produce a different result.

 The key determines the unique output of the encryption process.
 Even a slight change in the key will result in a completely different encrypted message.
 It’s the secret component that ensures only authorized parties can access the original, unencrypted information.